 Provide a basis for recommending issuance or denial of a renewed operating license.

-Identify weaknesses within an applicant’s overall license renewal program or an individual AMP that fail to provide reasonable assurance that the applicable aging effects will be adequately managed during the .
+Identify weaknesses within an applicant’s overall license renewal program or an individual AMP that fail to provide reasonable assurance that the applicable aging effects will be adequately managed during the PEO or subsequent PEO.

-Determine the status of compliance with 10 CFR Part 54 and other areas relating to maintaining and operating the plant such that the continued operation beyond the current licensing term will not be inimical to the public health and safety.06.04 Audits
+Determine the status of compliance with 10 CFR Part 54 and other areas relating to maintaining and operating the plant such that the continued operation beyond the current licensing term will not be inimical to the public health and safety.

+Verify that the licensee adequately evaluated plant-specific and industry OE and has conducted inspections and tests consistent with the revised licensing basis, as implemented upon entry into the PEO or subsequent PEO.

+06.04 Audits

-The review consists of an acceptance review, a scoping and screening audit, a AMP audit.
-The reviewed by NRR to verify that the content of the application meets the technical and regulatory requirements of the license renewal rule.
-The audit gather information for the purpose of making conclusions relative to future inspections or regulatory decisions.
+The license renewal review consists of certain activities implemented by technical staff at headquarters, including: an acceptance review, a scoping and screening audit, an AMP and TLAA audit, and on-site audit(s), as deemed necessary.
+The LR and SLR applications are reviewed by NRR to verify that the content of the application meets the technical and regulatory requirements of the license renewal rule.
+The audits gather information for the purpose of making conclusions relative to future inspections or regulatory decisions.

-06.05 License Renewal Inspection
+06.05 License Renewal Inspection (Application Stage)

 The site inspections are assessments of an applicant’s implementation of and compliance with 10 CFR Part 54 requirements.
 The LRA site inspection activities will be performed using IP 71002.
 The Regions are responsible for the team inspection.
-NRR supporting staff may also be detailed to the Regions to prepare, , and document inspection activities.
-The site inspections will be performed by a team in the areas of the scoping and screening activities, observation of the condition of plant equipment, implementation of AMPs and review of associated documentation.
+NRR supporting staff may also be detailed to the Regions to prepare, perform, and document inspection activities.
+The site inspections will be performed by a team in the areas of the scoping and screening activities, observation of the condition of plant equipment, implementation of AMPs, and review of associated documentation.
 During walkdowns, inspectors may identify the effects of aging not previously recognized.
-Such observations allow the inspectors to evaluate the success of previously implemented plant programs are being credited for license renewal AMPs.
-The Regional staff and inspection team members will become familiar with the LRA in preparation for inspections to provide operational and performance input in the application review to assess the applicant’s commitments against past performance and experience and to a Regional recommendation to grant or deny approval for the applicant’s request for a renewed operating license.
-The IP 71002 inspection occurs after the audit and verifies the implementation of (or readiness to implement) license renewal activities.
+Such observations allow the inspectors to evaluate the success of previously implemented plant programs that are being credited for license renewal AMPs.
+The Regional staff and inspection team members will become familiar with the LRA in preparation for inspections to provide operational and performance input in the application review; to assess the applicant’s commitments against past performance and experience; and to prepare a Regional recommendation to grant or deny approval for the applicant’s request for a renewed operating license.
+The IP 71002 inspection typically occurs after the audits and verifies the implementation of (or readiness to implement) license renewal activities.
+Note that IP 71002 is not implemented in conjunction with review of SLRAs.

+Inspection Implementation Schedule